Secret ingredients to quality software

 critical update bad example

-Figure: Bad Example - Automated notifications from project management tools can be easily missed or overlooked amidst other notifications
+Figure: Bad example - Automated notifications from project management tools can be easily missed or overlooked amidst other notifications

 critical update good example